Tsunderarislime/atsui-yo/README.md

 - Location of where you want to see weather forecasts
 - Temperature thresholds to determine what video gets posted daily
 - The hour and minute that the bot makes its daily post
+- The channel the weather forecasts are sent in

 ## Can I add this bot to my Discord server?
 If you have a way to host it, then sure go ahead.
 You will have to modify *config.yaml* before you can fully run it.
 You will have to obtain your own Discord bot token, choose the channel ID that this bot will post to, and generate your Open-Meteo API request URL to use with the bot.